tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_about_the_author.md

 In case you'd like to know a little bit about me, I'm currently based in the San Francisco Bay area of California (the South Bay, or Silicon Valley) working at Amazon in Sunnyvale.
 I mainly write documentation for third-party developers creating apps for the Amazon Appstore, primarily related to Fire TV.

-Most people know me through my blog, [I'd Rather Be Writing](https://idratherbewriting.com), which has been an active online hub for tech comm for the past decade.
+Most people know me through my blog, [I'd Rather Be Writing](https://idratherbewriting.com), which has been an active online blog for tech comm for the past decade.

 Like most technical writers, I stumbled into technical writing after working in other fields.
 I first earned a BA in English and an MFA in Literary Nonfiction, and then started my career as a writing teacher.
 After a stint in teaching, I transitioned into marketing copywriting and then turned to technical writing (mainly for financial reasons).

 Despite my initial resistance to the idea of technical writing (I thought it would be boring), I found that I actually liked technical writing &mdash; a lot more than copywriting.
-Technical writing combines my love for writing and my fascination for technology.
+Technical writing combines my love for writing and my fascination with technology.
 I get to play with tools and handle all aspects of content production, from design to styles to publishing workflows.

 I worked as a traditional technical writer for some years, mostly documenting applications with user interfaces.
 One day, my organization decided to lay off the tech writing team.
 After that, and based on my proclivity for tinkering with tools, I decided to steer my career into a tech writing market that was more in demand: developer documentation, particularly API documentation.
 I also moved to Silicon Valley to be at the center of tech.

 I started documenting my first API at a gamification startup and then transitioned to another semi-startup to continue with more API documentation.
 I was no longer working with applications that had user interfaces, and the audiences for my docs were primarily developers.
 Developer doc was a new landscape to navigate, with different tools, expectations, goals, and deliverables.